ikawrakow/mnist/README.md

 ```
 ./mnist_knn_vX
 ```
-whete `X` is `1...4` for the 4 versions discussed below.
+where `X` is `1...4` for the 4 versions discussed below.
 This will "train" the model (no actual training is required for a kNN model, but some versions will add augmented data, see below) and predict that 10,000 `mnist` test images.
-For convenience, the `mnist` training and test datasets in the `data` subfolder of this repository (required `git-lfs`).
+For convenience, the `mnist` training and test datasets in the `data` sub-folder of this repository (required `git-lfs`).
 This will produce output such as
 ```
 > ./mnist_knn_v1
 Predicting 10000 test images...done in 1498.61 ms -> 0.149861 ms per image